MGrount/PlayerApp/README.md

 During the development of this project, the following assumptions were made:

 * Some of the fields presented in the CSV that are empty presumed to be nullable.
-* The CSV file supposed to be in a size that wont crash the runners memory.
+* The CSV file supposed to be in a size that wֿon't crash the machine memory.
-* If for some reason the parser receives a broken or non valid CSV file the application will throw an exception that will be handled.
+* If for some reason the parser receives a broken or non-valid CSV file or incorrect row the application will throw an exception that will be handled.
 * The SaveAll method is used to store the CSV player entity into the DB without batching(note points of improvement).
 * The playerID is unique and cannot be null.